 The proposal template has been designed like a resume, highlighting information like:

-Use ClickUp to Craft Compelling Messages for the Hiring Manager
+Use ClickUp to Craft Compelling Messages for Hiring Managers

 Writing messages to recruiters can be tricky.
-While some managers appreciate direct messages, others may not like them.
+While some people appreciate direct messages, others may see them as an overreach.
 So, sending personalized and crisp messages that offer value is important.

 Sign up for ClickUp today to level up your job search process.